SimonGB/corryvreckan-simons-fun-zone/src/modules/ClusteringAnalog/README.md

 * `calibration_pedestal`: Histogram name of pedestal map in calibration file.
 Read as ROOT::TH2F.
 * `calibration_noise`: Histogram name of noise map in calibration file.
 Read as ROOT::TH2F.
 * `analysis_shape`: Produce more elaborate histograms for cluster shape analysis.
 (Default: `false`)
+* `use_trigger_timestamp`: If true, the first trigger timestamp of the Corryvreckan event is set as the cluster timestamp.
+Caution when using this method for very long events containing multiple triggers.
+If false, the seed pixel defines the timestamp.
+Default value is `false`.

 ### Plots produced
 For each detector, the following plots are produced: